eldskald/godot4-cel-shader/README.md

 ## Credits

 Shader, demo and assets by me, [Rafael Bordoni](https://github.com/eldskald).
 The skybox shader is [this one](https://godotshaders.com/shader/stylized-sky-shader-with-clouds/), by [axilirate](https://godotshaders.com/author/axilirate/).
+The fog shader is [this one](https://godotshaders.com/shader/moving-gradient-noise-fog-mist-for-godot-4/), by [alghost](https://godotshaders.com/author/alghost/).